Walt Disney Imagineering Presents the Epcot Experience

 |This is a wonderful area to take |

-Inside the Odyssey, you’ll notice that the room’s center has been walled off, creating a large separate space around the attraction.
+Inside the Odyssey, you’ll notice that the room’s center has been walled off, creating a sizeable separate space around the attraction.

 This is a wonderful place to take a break indoors at Epcot.
 As you can see below, there are tables and chairs set up in a circular form around the Epcot Experience.

-Each side of the building also has large, open spaces with break areas.
+Each side of the building has large, open spaces with break areas.